Marie-Françoise Bougaran: Crimes

-In October 1865, she began working as a maid for Joseph-Henri and Marie-Vincente Robinaud and their four children, an upper middle class family.
+In October 1865, she began working as a maid for Joseph-Henri and Marie-Vincente Robinaud and their four children, a lower middle class family.

 On 12 November 1865, Bougaran murdered 8-month-old Josephine Robinaud by inserting her fingers into the infant's mouth until she suffocated to death.
 Prior to her death, Bougaran fractured Josephine's femur and two bones in her lower right leg by twisting her limbs.
 Josephine had also been vomiting feces for several days before she died.

 On 18 November 1865, Anna Robinaud, aged five, started to vomit blood and feces.
 The next evening, Joseph-Henri heard her daughter scream to Bougaran, who slept beside her, "you have thrust a knife in my throat!"
 Bougaran denied the accusation, so Anna's father went back to sleep.
 25 minutes later, Anna screamed again.
 Upon entering her daughter's bedroom, Joseph-Henri saw Bougaran removing feces from Anna's mouth.
 At 3 a.m. that night, Bougaran forcefully put a knife into Anna's mouth and severed her carotid artery from the inside of her throat.
 Two doctors conducted an autopsy and mistakenly attributed her death to intestinal hemorrhaging.

 On 15 November 1865, two-year-old Henri Robinaud returned home after a few days' absence.
 Like his siblings, he began to vomit feces.
 On the 23rd, he started vomiting blood as well.
 His right arm had also been broken.
 On 26 November, Bougaran put a knife in his mouth and cut the veins of his neck from the inside of his throat.
 After he died, Bougaran told Henri's mother, "Here is the little Henri who dies like his sister."
 Doctors decided not to conduct an autopsy on Henri.